lieszkol/november-gallery/README.md

 ### (3) Drop the Plugin Onto your CMS Page(s)

-The plugin provides four components that you can drop onto your CMS Pages/Partials*/Layouts, it also works as a .
+The plugin provides four components that you can drop onto your CMS Pages/Partials*/Layouts, it also works as a "Snippet" in static pages.

-**please read the Known Issues section regarding usage in partials!*
+<small><i>*please read the Known Issues section regarding usage in partials!</i></small>

 ### [Shared Options]